 Though they’re still not commonly eaten in the U.S., you can fortunately find them in virtually any well-stocked grocery store and at farmer’s markets.

-If you’re a fan of mashed potatoes and are looking for something a bit more dressed up to showcase as a delicious side dish, try these Mashed Potatoes with Parsnips and Horseradish!
+If you’re a fan of mashed potatoes and are looking for something a bit more dressed up to showcase as a delicious side dish, try these Mashed Potatoes and Parsnips with Horseradish!

 Let’s get started!